learning-zone/javascript-basics/README.md

 }
 ```

 Here is a pure function.
-It didn’t side effect any external state and it returns an output based on the input.
+It didn\'t side effect any external state and it returns an output based on the input.

 A function must pass two tests to be considered “pure”: